dartlord007/stg1_hng_flutter/README.md

 ## Navigate to the project directory:
 `cd stg1_hng_flutter`

-## Installing Dependencies
-Run the following command to install the required dependencies:

-`flutter pub get`

 ## Running the App
 Connect a physical device or start an emulator.
 Run the app using the following command: